 - Comparison of proposed prices received in response to the solicitation.
 Typically, adequate price competition establishes a fair and reasonable price (see FAR 15.403–1(c)(1)).

 - Comparison of the proposed prices to historical prices paid, whether by the Government or other than the Government, for the same or similar items.
 This method may be used for commercial items including those “of a type” or requiring minor modifications.

-Technically Acceptable Proposals Have Some Bearing on Price Reasonableness FAR 15.404 1
+Technically Acceptable Proposals Have Some Bearing on FAR Price Reasonableness Determinations Under FAR 15.404 1

-When looking at price reasonableness under FAR 14.404-1 contracting agencies have broad discretion.
+When looking at fair and reasonable price under FAR 14.404-1 contracting agencies have broad discretion.
 A substantially low price can bring in the question of whether you understood the solicitation requirements.
 Looking at the pricing for each CLIN can be an indicator under the unbalanced pricing analysis.
 See information about the economic price adjustment clause.